 - Tap I don’t have a code to request your postcard.

-- Once the card arrives, open the Google My Business App.
+- Once the card arrives, open the Google Business Profile App.

 - Choose the business you want to verify.